Ignite-Laboratories/Parselcode/E0S0 - Project GoOSE 🪿.md

     go-go > /dev/null

 This allows you to run `go-goose` to switch to GoOSE in a terminal environment, or `go-go` to switch to the release version of Go.

+As humorous as the lyric is, mnemonics like that are quite helpful to orient yourself.
+You should absolutely leverage them! =)

 To set up your local development branch of Go, you can clone it locally and then run `./make.bash` from the `src` folder.
 If you need to add entries to the .gitignore without commiting them (perhaps your IDE's working folder), you can do so through